Common Log Splitter Problems And What To Do When They Appear

 Losing driving force when splitting wood?

-• Bleed the system (open bleed valve and cycle the pressure plate several times).
+- Bleed the system by opening the bleed valve and cycling the pressure plate several times.

 If none of the above resolves the issue, the splitter may require a piston or pump replacement.
 It’s also worth checking that shipping plugs are correctly in place by disconnecting the hydraulic hoses, removing the plugs, and refitting them properly.